 “I have friends at big schools and they have classes with 400 people.
 My biggest class was 25.
 That means I always have access to my professors.
-I like having relationships with my professors, and knowing that if I have questions, I can find answers.” – Alexis
+I like having relationships with my professors, and knowing that if I have questions, I can find answers.” – Cheatham

 While Alexis is a double major in creative writing and psychology, some of the professors she’s closest with are in other departments – like Sara Colburn-Alsop, Ph.D., professor of Spanish, and Jim Alexander, chair of the philosophy and religion department (and a 2006 FC grad).
 Both Sara and Jim came to Franklin because they want to spend their time and energy working with students like Alexis.

 “My dream had always been to come back to Franklin to teach.
 I like the small classrooms, the intimate conversations.
-The faculty at Franklin do a really good job of noticing students and the contributions they can make.” – Jim
+The faculty at Franklin do a really good job of noticing students and the contributions they can make.” – Alexander

 According to Alexis, when you’re in the classroom, you can feel that excitement and passion.
 She says she’s never taken a single boring class, “because you can tell the professors love what they’re doing.”